18 Mar 10 Ways to Successfully Work from Home

 Covid-19 has sent the majority of American workers home.
 While we at Boulo have always promoted working from home, it was generally assumed that the children were in school, and you were the only adult in the house during work hours.
-So here we all are, trying to navigate a new world of flexible work at home with kiddos who demand attention and have needs while also working alongside a partner who is trying to navigate the waters alongside you.
+So here we all are, trying to navigate a new world of flexible and productive work at home with kiddos who demand attention and have needs while also working alongside a partner who is trying to navigate the waters alongside you.
 This transition can be very disorienting for sure!
-Here are Boulo’s tips for adapting to remote work when you have been working outside the home.
+Here are Boulo’s tips on how to successfully work from home and adapt to remote work.

 Set Low Expectations